Exopy/i3py/docs/source/dev_guide/drivers/overview.rst

 Adding a Feature
 ----------------

-A Feature describes a property lof the instrument, that, as already mentionned does not change in a spontaneous way.
+A Feature describes a property of the instrument, that, as already mentioned does not change in a spontaneous way.
 This restriction comes from the fact that the values of features are cached.
 They can and should be discarded when some other setting of the driver is modified, but not in a spontaneous manner.